Research: Loyalists | EL Education Curriculum

 • For students who may need additional support with fine motor skills: Offer choice with Research Note-catcher: Loyalists by providing a template that includes lines.
 (MMR, MME)

 • For ELLs: (Orally Categorizing by "Who" or "What") Before recording on the displayed research note-catcher, model orally rephrasing evidence and determining whether the focus is on "who" or "what."
 Invite students to do the same.
-(Example: Some black slaves joined the Loyalist cause.
-"This tells me 'who' joined the Loyalist cause, so I will write 'Who? some black slaves' on the note-catcher.")
+(Example: Some enslaved African Americans joined the Loyalist cause.
+"This tells me 'who' joined the Loyalist cause, so I will write 'Who? some enslaved African Americans' on the note-catcher.")

 • For ELLs: (Enlarged Text: Adding Web) After discussing that "Loyalists" follows a descriptive text structure, model adding descriptions from "Loyalists" to a web at the bottom of the Loyalists enlarged text (see "For heavier support").
 Invite students to do the same.
 Compare this structure to the chronological text structure of "Revolutionary War, Part I" by attempting to create a timeline (without success) and explain that, because "Loyalists" is not chronological, a timeline does not make sense for this text.